 My goal as a therapist is to obtain Master Myoskeletal Therapist certification by the end of 2018.
-I am currently working on the lower body course.
+I am currently working on the upper body course.
 Please help me with certification by becoming a practice partner.

 Thanks so much,

 The source of chronic pain for many arises from very common imbalances and dysfunctional patterns in the musculoskeletal system.
 Most chronic pain can be relieved with a combination of skilled manual therapy and intelligent corrective exercise.

 The Myoskeletal Alignment Technique (MAT) system brings together the most advanced therapeutic strategies to relieve, and ultimately correct, patterns in the body that lead to pain and deterioration.
 With MAT therapy, clients can be free from pain, avoiding invasive surgery or toxic pain medications.